Sumangrewal/GRIP-Tasks/README.md

 Task #3 is the exploration of unsupervised Machine Learning.
 We can  use  clustering methods such as K-Means Clustering, Agglomerative Hierarchical clustering , Mean Shift Clustering , Expectation–Maximization (EM) Clustering using Gaussian Mixture Models (GMM) , etc. Here K Means Clustering is used.
 The number of optimum clusters is found alongwith the data visualization.

+Task #4 is the exploration of decision tree algorithm.
+The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.
+The data is visually represented using Graphviz.